mg-04/mg-04.github.io/_articles/vlsi/overall.md

 - Netlist mismatch at *device level*

 Large-net shorts (power, clock, buses) are especially problematic: When this happens, the error report typically explodes, and LVS was unable to localize the fault
-- Try **intentionally break the net** and re-run LVS
-- Use a divide-and-conquer approach to localize the short
+- Try **intentionally break the net** and re-run LVS.
+Use divide-and-conquer to localize the short
 - Pay special attention to overlapping Vias

-Opens are less scary, as they usually produce localized error
+**Opens** are less scary, as they usually produce localized error

 Your extracted simulation should behave normally, given that you followed all the principles listed above.